How to travel to South America after Covid-19. But first. We want to thank you.

 - Health and Safety.
 We are experts in organizing trips for small private groups.
 Avoid big buses, group tours and large crowds.
 Follow this link to get more info about traveling in small private groups.

 - Flexible booking.
-Adios Adventure Travel offers 100% risk-free cancellation for all new bookings to Machu Picchu in 2020.
+Adios Adventure Travel offers 100% risk-free cancellation for new bookings to Machu Picchu in 2021.
 We will give you a 100% full refund if you cancel for any reason up to 16 days prior to scheduled arrival.
 Follow this link to see more details about the offer.

 Choose from any of our all-inclusive itineraries, or for independent travelers, you reserve your own hotels while we take care of the travel logistics to get to and from Machu Picchu, the Inca Trail or other activities.